-Increase your Income Stream Selling Wearable Art
+Increase Your Income Stream by Selling Wearable Art

 The “starving artist” myth no longer exists.

-What is Wearable Art?
+What Is Wearable Art

 Wikipedia defines wearable art as:

-Companies have discovered the benefits of providing a POD service for artists.
+Many companies have discovered the benefits of providing a POD service for artists.

-They no longer have to hire artists to create designs for their products.
+Companies no longer have to hire artists to create designs for their products.

 Because it is a Print on Demand service, the company will not print anything until there is a sale.
 There is no risk for the company.

 Popular POD Sites

-There are many more to choose from but this list will give you a good idea of what is available.
+There are many more to choose from, but this list will give you a good idea of what is available.

-They provide high-quality prints on a large variety of products like shirts, sweatshirts, iPhone cases, bags, mugs, water bottles, stamps and hundreds of more items.
+They provide high-quality prints on various products like shirts, sweatshirts, iPhone cases, bags, mugs, water bottles, stamps, and hundreds of more items.

 Zazzle also allows you to set the royalty rates you will be receiving.
 The royalty rate you decide will affect the selling price of the product.

-Society6 will take the orders, print the product and ship the product to the customer.
+Society6 will take the orders, print the product, and ship the product to the customer.

 Another positive to Society6 is that you control the rights to your work.

-For example if the manufacture cost of a mug is $8.00 and you would like to earn $5.00 per mug the retail cost would be $13.00.
+For example, if the manufacturing cost of a mug is $8.00, and you would like to earn $5.00 per mug, the retail cost would be $13.00.

-They started by just offering Fine Art Prints, Canvas Prints, Metal Prints and Greeting Cards but have recently started offering other merchandise like iPhone covers, pillows, mugs and more.
+They started by offering Fine Art Prints, Canvas Prints, Metal Prints, and Greeting Cards but have recently started offering other merchandise like iPhone covers, pillows, mugs, etc.

-How to Generate Extra Income Selling Wearable Art
+How To Generate Extra Income Selling Wearable Art

-Do not be fooled by businesses telling you that you will have a ton of traffic seeing your products.
+Do not be fooled by businesses telling you you will have a ton of traffic seeing your products.

-You have to put everything in perspective.
+You have to put everything into perspective.

 Yes, a site might generate a large amount of traffic.

-But how many artists are uploading images on the site?
+- But how many artists are uploading images on the site?

-How many products are listed?
+- How many products are listed?

-How is the company at marketing?
+- How is the company at marketing?

 Do not make the same mistakes many artists make.

-They upload their artwork and expect sales to be rolling in.
+Many artists upload their artwork and expect sales to be rolling in.

-Where to Promote Wearable Art
+Where To Promote Wearable Art

 It is a great time to be an artist or entrepreneur.